ganeshbanerjee4-dev/Chat-With-Your-Document/README.md

 - Jupyter Notebook
 - Required libraries (see imports in notebook)

-You can install dependencies with: huggingface, langchain, pypdf2, faiss-cpu, gradio, pandas, numpy, openai
+You can install dependencies with:
 ```bash
 pip install -r requirements.txt